What Do Travel Agents Do? (And How Do They Do It?)

 Sandy Saburn, VP of Gifted Network said, "Most suppliers simply send a long list of booking numbers and amount of commission they are paying on each — no traveler name, no agent name, and no travel date.
 So without that booking number in ClientBase it is impossible for our commissions team to find who they need to pay that commission to."

-1. Not entering the booking at all: This is such a common issue that some hosts will apply a penalty fee if a booking isn't entered (and rightfully so, since it's a takes significant amount of administrative power to track down the appropriate agent)
+1. Not entering the booking at all: This is such a common issue that some host agencies will apply a penalty fee if a booking isn't entered (and rightfully so, since it's a takes significant amount of administrative power to track down the appropriate agent).

-2. Not entering their bookings into the system in a timely fashion: If an agent doesn't fill out their sales report before the accredited agency receives the commission, the commission will be delayed (possibly significantly).
-Ask your host or travel agency if they have timelines for entering your commission.
+2. Not entering their bookings into the system in a timely fashion: If an agent doesn't submit their booking information before the accredited agency receives the commission, the commission will be delayed (possibly significantly).
+Ask your host agency, or for employees your agency manager, if they have timelines for entering your commission.
 (But you won't need to worry about this since you'll enter your booking RIGHT AWAY).

 3. Mixing up alphas and numerics (e.g. i,l,1 or O vs. 0): Hannah, commission manager from KHM says, "We highly suggested copy and pasting the booking number from the confirmation page.
-Another common error is putting in the wrong booking #.
-We recommend that if agents see multiple confirmation numbers, to add them all and break them up by using the dash simple."
+Another common error is putting in the wrong booking number.
+We recommend that if agents see multiple confirmation numbers, to add them all and break them up."

 Okay, now you're really set.
 You can sleep easy knowing that your commissions will land in your bank account in a timely manner!